MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Power Pages provides you with a list of templates to choose from to quickly build your site and then customize and design it as per your requirements using the new Power Pages Design studio.
+Power Pages provides you with a list of templates to choose from to quickly build your site and then customize and design it as per your requirements using the new Power Pages design studio.

 > [!TIP]
 > We have created a series of tutorials and videos for you to learn and use Power Pages where you start with a simple site and progressively add components and features as per your business requirements.
 Go to: [Power Pages Tutorials](/power-pages/tutorials/)